Gissio/radpro/docs/manual.md

 The confidence interval estimates the range of values that contain the true instantaneous rate with a 95 % probability, assuming a constant level of radiation.

 The time window is adaptively adjusted, aiming for a confidence interval of less than 50 %.
-On radiation levels above 1 µSv/h, the time window is at most 5 seconds.
+On radiation levels above 1 µSv/h, the time window is limited to 5 seconds to ensure a fast response.

 ### Average rate